Selective licence application guidance notes

 If, during the term of a Selective Licence:

-In the case of paper applications, please do not send any money with your application.
-We will acknowledge your application and will tell you how to pay the first part of the licence fee.
+In the case of paper applications, please do not send any money or a cheque with your application.
+We will acknowledge your application and will tell you how to pay the first part of the licence fee within this acknowledgement.
 Failure to pay within 21 days may render your application invalid and you will have to make a new licence application.

 If your application is successful, we will tell you how to pay the second part of the licence fee.
 We will not issue a final licence until the second payment has been made and it has cleared.

 Once the payment of the first part of the licence fee has cleared, we will start to process your application.
 Firstly we will check that you have completed the application form in full and have supplied all of the required supporting documentation.
 If information is missing at this time (or if there are any queries) we will contact you and will tell you what you need to do in order that your application can be progressed.
-It is important that you provide any missing information within the timescale given; failure to do so could result in us cancelling your application.
+It is important that you provide any missing information within the timescale given; failure to do so could result in your application being deemed withdrawn.
+In such cases the council would retain the first part of the fee paid.

 We will then carry out a number of checks including for example: